jet/equinox/README.md

 Yes; [`Counter.fsx` in th Tutorial project in this repo](https://github.com/jet/equinox/blob/master/samples/Tutorial/Counter.fsx).
 It may also be worth starting with the [API Guide in DOCUMENTATION.md](DOCUMENTATION.md#api).
 An alternate way is to look at the `Todo.fs` files emitted by [`dotnet new equinoxweb`](https://github.com/jet/dotnet-templates) in the [QuickStart](#quickstart).

+### Why do the snapshots go in the same stream in `Equinox.EventStore` and `Equinox.SqlStreamStore` ? :pray: [@chrisjhoare](https://github.com/chrisjhoare)

+I've been looking through the snapshotting code recently.
+Can see the snapshot events go in the same stream as regular events.
+Presume this is to save on operations to read/write the streams? and a bit less overhead maintaining two serializers?
+Are there any other advantages?
+I quite like it this way but think i saw the [geteventstore](https://eventstore.org) advice was separate streams so just interested in any other reasoning behind it

+The reason GES recommends against is that the entire db is built on writing stuff once in an append only manner (which is a great design from most aspects).
+This means your choices are:
+  - embed snapshots in the same stream, but do that sparingly, as you can't delete them (impld in equinox as `AccessStrategy.RollingSnapshots`)
+  - keep snapshots elsewhere (typically in a sister stream with the max items set to 1
+    - which the GES background scavenging process will tidy up (but it aint free)
+    - which is a separate roundtrip (which is not the end of the world in GES but is still another thing to go wrong)
+    - which can't be written as a transaction, i.e. you'd need to write the snapshot after (and only after) a successful write (and worry about inconsistency)
+That general advice/trade-offs on snapshotting applies to most systems.

+The answer as to why that strategy is available in in `Equinox.EventStore` is for based on use cases (the second strategy was actually implemented in a bespoke manner initially by [@eiriktsarpalis](https://github.com/eiriktsarpalis):
+- streams like `Favorites` where every event is small (add sku, drop sku), and the snapshot is pretty compact (list of skus) (but note it is ever growing)
+- streams like `SavedForLater` items where the state rolls over regularly - even after 5 years and 1000s of items moving in and out, there's a constraint of max 50 items which makes a snapshot pretty light.
+(The other trick is that a `Cleared` event counts as a valid starting state for the fold - and we don't write a snapshot if we have one of those)

+The big win is latency in querying contexts - given that access strategy, you're guaranteed to be able to produce the full state of the aggregate with a single roundtrip (if max batch size is 200, the sna[shots are written every 200 items so reading backward 200 guarantees a snapshot will be included)

+The secondary benefit is of course that you have an absolute guarantee there will always be a snapshot, and if a given write succeeds, there will definitely be a snapshot in the `maxBatchSize` window (but it still copes if there isn't - i.e. you can add snapshotting after the fact)

+`Equinox.SqlStreamStore` implements this scheme too - it's easier to do things like e.g. replace the bodies of snapshot events with `nulls` as a maintenance task in that instance

+Initially, `Equinox.Cosmos` implemented the same strategy as the `Equinox.EventStore` (it started as a cut and paste of the it).
+However the present implementation takes advantage of the fact that in a Document Store, you can ... update documents - thus, snapshots (termed unfolds) are saved in a custom field (it's an array) in the Tip document - every update includes an updated snapshot (which is zipped to save read and write costs) which overwrites the preceding unfolds.
+You're currently always guaranteed that the snapshots are in sync with the latest event by virtue of how the stored proc writes.
+A DynamoDb impl would likely follow the same strategy

+I expand (too much!) on some more of the considerations in https://github.com/jet/equinox/blob/master/DOCUMENTATION.md

+The other thing that should be pointed out is the caching can typically cover a lot of perf stuff as long as stream lengths stay sane - Snapshotting (esp polluting the stream with snapshot events should definitely be toward the bottom of your list of tactics for managing a stream efficiently given long streams are typically a design smell)

 ### OK, but you didn't answer my question, you just talked about stuff you wanted to talk about!

 😲Please raise a question-Issue, and we'll be delighted to either answer directly, or incorporate the question and answer here